Is a Photo Op from the Top of the Mackinac Bridge On Your Bucket List?

 Mackinaw City Area Arts Council and the Mackinaw Area Historical Society Seeking Intern

-INTRODUCTION: This paid internship, running from May to October, is a shared project between the Mackinaw Area Historical Society (MAHS) and the Mackinaw City Area Arts Council (MCAAC), assisting volunteers that provide services to these two community organizations.
+INTRODUCTION: This paid internship, running from May to October of 2017, is a shared project between the Mackinaw Area Historical Society (MAHS) and the Mackinaw City Area Arts Council (MCAAC), assisting volunteers that provide services to these two community organizations.
 The individual selected will report to an intern supervisor from MCAAC and MAHS.
 Following are descriptions of the two non-profits and the scope of the internship as it applies to both groups.
 MAHS: In partnership with the Village of Mackinaw City, the Mackinaw Area Historical Society, a 501(c)3, has developed an architectural museum reflecting life in the Straits of Mackinac area between 1880 and 1917.
 This time period represents unparalleled changes in settlement, housing, transportation, communications and health care in the era between two wars that altered the United States and the world, the American Civil War (War between the States) and the First World War.
 Currently the Village consists of nine buildings that are either original, relocated structures or reconstructed examples.
 Heritage Village is a Mackinaw City village park which is open daily with guided, docent tours on Friday – Mondays 1:00 – 5:00 PM, from Memorial day to Labor Day.
 Visit our website at www.mackinawhistory.org for more information.

 Lori Axtel of Crowtree Photography and member of the Mackinaw City Area Artss Council (MCAAC), took a beautiful night time photo of the Mackinac Bridge.
 A lip balm label has been created featuring this image.
 The photograph will also soon be on display at the Cultural Center in the MCAAC Art Gallery.
 There will also be a painting in the Gallery that was inspired by this photo from Artist and MCAAC Board member, Sheree Lincoln from the BrassWind Gallery in Indian River, Michigan.
 The lip balm is an all natural beeswax and cocoa butter lip balm made by retired Food Scientist Richard Lincoln of BrassWind Landing in Indian River.
 It will be available for sale at the MCAAC Cultural Center for $3.00 as a fundraiser for our Arts Council.
 It can also be purchases at The TeePee Campground owned by MCAAC Board Member, Jo Cooley.